-3. Close the right cover of the large capacity tray (LCT).
+- 4. Load additional paper by repeating steps 2 and 3. - 5.
+Close the right cover of the large capacity tray (LCT).

-Loading Orientation-fixed Paper or Two-sided Paper
+Loading Orientation-Fixed Paper or Two-Sided Paper

-Orientation-fixed (top to bottom) or two-sided paper (for example, letterhead paper, punched paper, or copied paper) might not be printed correctly, depending on how the originals and paper are placed.
+Orientation-fixed (top to bottom) or two-sided paper (for example, letterhead paper, punched paper, or copied paper) might not print correctly, depending on how the paper is placed.

-Settings for the User Tools
+Settings for User Tools